kgarzelloni/02-professional-portfolio/README.md

-# 02 Advanced CSS: Portfolio
+# 02 Advanced CSS: Portfolio, Karrie Garzelloni
+## December 7, 2021

-This objective of this assignment is to create a professional portfolio.
+This objective of this assignment is to create a professional portfolio for engaging future prospective employers.

 ## Criteria